wofmanaf/Group-CAM/README.md

 This repo is the official implementation of ["Group-CAM: Group Score-Weighted Visual Explanations for Deep Convolutional Networks"](https://arxiv.org/pdf/2103.13859v4.pdf).

+# Updates
+* 2021/08/18 *

+- Adding Grad-CAM, guided_bp, IG, RISE, Score-CAM and Smooth Grad
+- Cluster methods for grouping are supported in Group-CAM
+- Adding demo for insertion and deletion

+Attention: Imagenet Segmentation Experiments on will be supported soon.
+Paper for the new version of Group-CAM will be available after I get a job.

 ## Approach
 <div align="center">
   <img src="https://github.com/wofmanaf/Group-CAM/blob/master/figure/fig_1.png">